 San Pedro de Alcantara

-San Pedro was originally built to produce a new agricultural colony and many of the original buildings survive today.
-In the main pedestrianised central plaza that is surrounded with palm trees you will find the Parish Church built by the Marques del Duero in 1866, it is in traditional colonial style and stands proud in the centre of the town.
+San Pedro was built initially to produce a new agricultural colony and many of the original buildings survive today.
+In the main pedestrianised central plaza surrounded by palm trees you will find the Parish Church built by the Marques del Duero in 1866, it is in traditional colonial style and stands proud in the centre of the town.